Matthew-Hiebing/Dojo-Blog/README.md

 # Blog Tutorial
 This project is from an online tutorial by "The Net Ninja".
-I'm going through this tutorial to learn more about React JS' functionality so I can use it in other projects I'm working on.
-I'm focusing on alternative state methods.
+I'm going through this tutorial to learn more about React JS functionality so I can use it in other projects I'm working on.

 ## Installation
 First install [node](https://nodejs.org/en/).
 Once node is installed, install the following packages: